srid/Breville-Oracle-Unofficial-FAQ/README.md

 # Breville-Oracle-Unofficial-FAQ

 This is an unofficial FAQ for Breville's Oracle automatic manual espresso machine.
-You are welcome to edit this document after signing in to GitHub and clicking the 'Edit file' link at top.
+You are welcome to edit this document after signing in to GitHub and clicking the edit link at top.
+This document can be accessed using this URL: http://tinyurl.com/faqoracle

 ## Grinding